Tromador/Kyngesreach/Adventure_Modules/Tomorrows_Tide/Tomorrows_tide.md

 As players piece clues together, Harrow frowns deeply and touches one of the carvings.

 > Harrow (quietly, frowning as he studies the markings):
 > “I’ve seen magic.
 Any sailor with years at sea has.
 >
 > But this…
 >
 > There were old tales, whispered by the oldest hands.
 >
-> Of a group—sea-mages, they were called—who withdrew into the Reach.
-The place no ship returned from.
+> Of a group—sea-mages, they were called—who withdrew into the Reach, far from shipping lanes.
-> They said these folk could guide the lost, calm storms, or doom ships that angered them.
+> Not feared.
+Not cursed.
 >
+> Said to guide lost ships to safety… to still storms when the rites were honoured
+> They were spoken of with reverence.
+Quiet respect.
+>
 > I always thought it just the usual dockside yarns.
 >
 > But these carvings… these marks burned into the dead…
 >
 > They match the stories.
 >
 > I remember.
->
 > It’s them.
 There can be no doubt.”

 Harrow does not know their true name, purpose, or why they have become corrupted.